 - Sketchfab > Museums.
 More than 30 museums, including the famous British Museum and The Metropolitan Museum of Art, share here thousands of high-resolution 3D models obtained from 3D scans of their collections.
 These files are even visible in VR (Virtual Reality)!

 - MorphoSource.
-MorphoSource is an online repository which allows researchers from universities and labs worldwide to store, share, and distribute their 3D data.
+MorphoSource is an online repository that allows researchers from universities and labs worldwide to store, share, and distribute their 3D data.
 You will find here thousands of 3D morphological data sets, downloadable for free.
 3D file formats include tiff, dicom, stanford ply, and stl.
-You can browse the cultural files by Institution, Taxonomy, Bibliography and Project.
+You can browse the cultural files by Institution, Taxonomy, Bibliography, and Project.

 Case study: the Mosul museum in Iraq